technicalwriting/tools/src/content/blog/sphinx-link-text-automation.md

 (Assume that `{ #compression }` is a non-standard feature that allows you to define the ID for that section heading.
-This is another helpful feature that is strangely lacking in many docs SSGs!
+This is another helpful feature that is strangely lacking in many docs site generators!
 But, alas, I will have to save that idea for another day.)

 And then over in `reference.md` we link to this section like this: